-The rules and regulations regarding the payment of Tuition fees are as follows:
+The ru les and regulations regarding the payment of Tuition fees are as follows: 1090101119 1110 pa, , a a

-- The National College of Tourism collects tuition fees in accordance with the annual fee schedule.
+- ☐ The National College of Tourism collects tuition fees in accordance with the annual fee schedule.
 Tuition fees are due at the start of each semester.
-It is the student's personal responsibility to ensure that fees are paid and cleared in a timely manner. - Tuition fees and other annual costs shall be paid on the first day of the student's course or on registration (whichever is the earlier).
-60% of the total fee shall be due and payable during the first semester, and the remaining balance of 40% shall be paid at the beginning of the second semester. - Students may request to pay their tuition fees by instalments.
+It is the student's personal responsibility to ensure that fees are paid and cleared in a timely manner. - □ Tuition fees and other annual costs shall be paid on the first day of the student's course or on registration (whichever is the earlier).
+60% of the total fee shall be due and payable during the first semester, and the remaining balance of 40% shall be paid at the beginning of the second semester. - Students may request to pay their tuition fees by installments.
 Arrangements must be made before registration in accordance with all College policies.
-In cases where the

-College agrees to an instalment plan with a student, such arrangements must be approved by the Director of Finance, Planning and Administration, or the Campus Manager.

-- If the student has a sponsor such as an employer, the student is responsible to ensure that the College has the relevant sponsorship details for invoicing purposes and that the sponsor has paid the fees on time.
+In cases where the College agrees to an installment plan with a student, such arrangements must be approved by the Director of Finance, Planning and Administration, or the Campus Manager.
+If the student has a sponsor such as an employer, the student is responsible to ensure that the College has the relevant sponsorship details for invoicing purposes and that the sponsor has paid the fees on time.
 The students shall be responsible to incur all direct costs chargeable directly to students.
-Such costs may be that pertaining to medical expenses, stationeries, as well as all costs that students shall be required to incur during the field work placements. - Foreign students are required to pay their fees in full prior to registration. - Payment of tuition fees and other costs shall be made direct through NCT bank Accounts.
+Such costs may be that pertaining to medical expenses, stationeries, as well as all costs that students shall be required to incur during the field work placements.
+Foreign students are required to pay their fees in full prior to registration.
+Payment of tuition fees and other costs shall be made through control number provided from the office of accounts.
+4.3 M EALS AND UNIFORMS The C College rules and regulations that govern non tuition fees include: Breakfast and lunch can be obtained through the College's canteen where a student can buy.
+All students shall be required to wear professional uniforms at all times in the College environment.

-201100353337 - National College of Tourism (NMB) 011139000197 - National College of Tourism (NBC)

-4.3 MEALS AND UNIFORMS

-The College rules and regulations that govern non tuition fees include:

-- Breakfast and lunch can be obtained through the College's canteen where a student can buy. - All students shall be required to wear professional uniforms at all times in the College environment.
 A student shall be given a sample and a student will be required to have those uniforms before registration.

-4.4 WITHDRAWAL FROM STUDIES AND REFUND OF FEES

-No refunds shall be made to students who have been registered and withdraw from the programme after 21 days.

-4.5 SANCTIONS FOR LATE OR NON PAYMENT OF FEES

-The College's sanctions policy for late and non-payment of fees is as follows:

-- If a payment is missed or defaulted upon, the College shall apply immediate sanctions which shall include non-admission to examinations. - The College shall not provide references, certificates or transcripts for students who are subject to sanctions for late or non-payment of fees. - Where the student fails to pay or is late in the payment of fees, the College will inform the student in writing to seek payment within 14 days.
-Where payment is made in full and cleared within 14 days, all sanctions shall be lifted. - In the event payment is not received within 14 days, the Director of Studies and Professional Activities shall terminate the students' registration with the College. - If the student wishes to continue with the course, then he/she will be required to re-register with the College at the next available registration period.
-However, such student shall not be permitted to pay tuition fees by instalments.
+4.4 W ITHDRAWAL FROM STUDIES AND REFUND OF FEES funds shall be made to students who have been registered and withdraw from ogramme after 21 days.
+4.5 S ANCTIONS FOR LATE OR NON PAYMENT OF FEES The C College's sanctions policy for late and non-payment of fees is as follows: If a payment is missed or defaulted upon, the College shall apply immediate sanctions which shall include non-admission to examinations.
+The College shall not provide references, certificates or transcripts for students who are subject to sanctions for late or non-payment of fees. students who are subject to sanctions for late or non-payment of fees.
+Where the student fails to pay or is late in the payment of fees, the College will inform the student in writing to seek payment within 14 days.
+Where payment vacate College accommodation, may bring a complaint under the College Student Complaints Procedure to the Chief Executive Officer.